José Escalante: Cavalry FC

+Loans in Honduras

+In June 2023, F.C.
+Motagua had announced that they had signed Escalante, however Cavalry would state that Escalante was still under contract with the club, stating he had taken a leave of absence from the club to be closer to family.
+A few weeks later, Cavalry would announce that Escalante would sign a one year loan with Motagua.

+In January 2024, he was loaned to Honduran second tier Honduran Liga Nacional de Ascenso side Atlético Independiente.

+In June 2024, he announced his retirement.

 International career

 Escalante first played for the Honduran U-17 team at the 2011 CONCACAF U-17 Championship, making five appearances in the tournament, including three starts.

 Escalante first played for the Honduran U-20 team at the 2013 Central American Games.
 The following year, he was called up for the 2014 Central American and Caribbean Games, an U-21 tournament.
 He subsequently received another call-up for the 2015 CONCACAF U-20 Championship, where he made three appearances and helped Honduras qualify for the 2015 FIFA U-20 World Cup.
 At the U-20 World Cup, Escalante started in all three games for Honduras.